pkarsy/sshportfw/README.md

 ```
 There are plenty of tutorials on how to use ports<1024 (SETCAP port redir etc), but it may not worth the effort.
 It offers a minor improvement but involves manipulating files and services as root, adding to the complexity and creating security considerations.

-### running the program
-When you configure the "forwardings.json" you have to run it manually to check the output.
-Add one entry at a time.
-If you are in constant need of the port forward facility, ie to use your printer then put the program in the list of the startup programs.
-If you put it in a cron startup script it wont run because it needs the DISPLAY environment variable.
-If you use ControlPanel->StartupApps it is ok.
-Redirect the output to a file to know what happens if you have problems.

 ## Security implications
 First of all, use the program at your own risk!
 Anything related to SSH with the wrong configuration can expose your appliances/PCs to the world.
 As sshportfw uses the standard openssh client, all the problems presented here are in fact ssh misconfiguration problems.